CodeNameKND14/Gender_Roles/README.md

-# Bay Area Salaries through the lense of Divesity and Gender
+# Bay Area Salaries Through the Lens of Divesity and Gender

 An ETL project by Teresa Ruan, Kendall Jackson & Adam Dunbar